Xstar97TheNoob/docs/docs/misc/vpn/mullvad-how-to-guide/index.md

-# MullVadVPN How To Guide
+# MullVad VPN How To Guide

-In this guide I will show an example on how to create a wireguard vpn to be consumed by a truecharts app's vpn addon.
+A guide on how to create a MullVad vpn config.

 ## MullVad account